PRProd/HA-Firemote/README.md

 ## How to use
 1. On any dashboard, click the +ADD CARD button
 1. Search by cards for "Firemote Card" and click on it - [help: It's not showing up](https://github.com/PRProd/HA-Firemote/wiki/Force-a-Refresh)
-1. Under the **Device Family** dropdown, choose "Amazon Fire", "Apple TV",  "Chromecast", "NVIDIA Shield", "Roku", or "Xiaomi"
+1. Under the **Device Family** dropdown, choose "Amazon Fire", "Apple TV",  "Chromecast", "NVIDIA Shield", "onn.", "Roku", or "Xiaomi"
-   - Amazon, Shield, Xiaomi, Chromecast, or Android TV users:
+   - Amazon, Chromecast, Shield, onn., Xiaomi, or Android TV users:
      - Under **Device Model**, select the device model that you own.
 (Help: Which [Amazon Fire](https://developer.amazon.com/docs/fire-tv/device-specifications.html) or [NVIDIA Shield](https://www.nvidia.com/en-us/shield/)  device do I own?)
      - Under the Android Debug Bridge Entity dropdown, a list of your Android Debug Bridge integration entities will appear.
 Select the one you wish to control.
      - If you are setting up something other than an Amazon Fire device, select the Associated Android TV Remote Entity that points to the same device as your Android Debug Bridge entity.
 This step is not required, but it will greatly improve the speed and reliability of your Firemote card